God Promises Shepherds and Restored Zion

 God promises to restore His scattered people, give them faithful shepherds, and renew covenant life around His living presence.

-14 “Return, backsliding children,” says Yahweh; “for I am a husband to you.
-I will take one of you from a city, and two from a family, and I will bring you to Zion.
+14 “Return, O faithless children,” declares the LORD, “for I am your master, and I will take you—one from a city and two from a family—and bring you to Zion.

-15 I will give you shepherds according to my heart, who will feed you with knowledge and understanding.
+15 Then I will give you shepherds after My own heart, who will feed you with knowledge and understanding.”

-17 At that time they will call Jerusalem ‘Yahweh’s Throne;’ and all the nations will be gathered to it, to Yahweh’s name, to Jerusalem.
-They will no longer walk after the stubbornness of their evil heart.
+17 At that time they will call Jerusalem The Throne of the LORD, and all the nations will be gathered in Jerusalem to honor the name of the LORD.
+They will no longer follow the stubbornness of their evil hearts.

-18 In those days the house of Judah will walk with the house of Israel, and they will come together out of the land of the north to the land that I gave for an inheritance to your fathers.
+18 In those days the house of Judah will walk with the house of Israel, and they will come together from the land of the north to the land that I gave to your fathers as an inheritance.

 God promises to restore His scattered people, give them faithful shepherds, and renew covenant life around His living presence.